studiorack/studiorack-app/renderer/_docs/05-develop-new-plugins.md

 Follow the instructions at ./myplugin/README.md to install and build your plugin

-When ready to release, commit your plugin to Github and then run:
+When ready to release, commit your plugin to Github and then:

-    studiorack publish
+1. Publish a Github release containing the plugin source along with metadata `plugins.json`
+2. Tag your Github repository with `studiorack-plugin` so it can be discovered
+3. Wait for the studiorack-registry to index your plugin (every 24 hours)
+4. Check the registry feed for your plugin to appear https://studiorack.github.io/studiorack-registry/

 [Read the API Reference &gt;](/docs/06-command-line)